 Countess of Rudolstadt

-of the death tags was an honorable task and one was careful not
+Notice of the time of burial followed with the distribution of tags from house to house in more distant areas.
+Prompt distribution of the death tags was an honorable task and one was careful not to “get stuck”.

 Burial attendance was important.

 Even in the busiest work times like harvesting and threshing, as well as during inclement weather, time was taken to attend a funeral.

 The corpse was laid out in the parlor of the home.
 The casket was adorned with flowers.
 During the night relatives kept a silent vigil.
 For burial the mourners gathered in front of the bereaved house after the second bell ringing.
 There the final blessing was said.
 With the singing of the first verse of the announced funeral song, the procession began to move led by the guests, then the casket, followed by the pastors and the mourners.
 All the bells were rung during the processional to the cemetery.

 At intersections, in front of the church, and at the lower entrance to the cemetery road, the casket was set down.
 The sorrowing assembly sang the next verse of the earlier sung hymn while the pall-bearers changed sides.
 As a rule, there were eight bearers – relatives and friends of the deceased.
 They carried the casket on their shoulders, four on each side.
 Only in very bad weather was the hearse used.
 Accompanied by the pall-bearers.
 After a song and the committal dictum at the open grave, the pastor or sexton gave the funeral speech, then the pall-bearers lowered the casket into the grave.
 Now the prayer with the aronischen blessing was spoken on behalf of the assemblage.

 After the conclusion of the religious service, graveside conversation could be exchanged.
 A memorial service took place in the church after the burial.